Mooosik/minerino/README.md

 ## Additional info
 **Important!** This mod is not affiliated with the Chatterino software in any way!

-This mod uses the twitch4j java api (https://github.com/twitch4j/twitch4j) as well as the spruce ui (https://github.com/LambdAurora/SpruceUI)
+This mod uses the twitch4j java api (https://github.com/twitch4j/twitch4j)